 High School Students

 Students who are in the 10th grade and above or 15 years of age or older may be eligible to enroll at Napa Valley College.
-Students must complete a High School Dual Enrollment form, have a high school counselor or administrator and a parent signature to be able to enroll.
+Students must complete a High School Permit to Attend Form form, have a high school Principal and a parent signature to be able to enroll.
 Students can choose to receive high school or college credit for the course.
-Students who choose college credit pay the college enrollment fees per unit enrolled, plus Accident Insurance and Student Health Services Fee.
-Students who choose high school credit pay only the Accident Insurance and Student Health Services Fee.
+High school students pay only the Accident Insurance and Student Health Services Fees.
 For more information, see the additional information section under the policies or faq sections of the website.

 Students may earn up to a total of 12 units over the total period of student residency through independent study.
 Independent study is planned by the instructor and student together.
 The program includes weekly meetings to discuss the student's progress.
 In a typical program, 50 hours of work in a semester will earn one unit.
 The independent study option may not be used in lieu of existing credit courses which cover the same or similar subject matter.
 Independent study must be approved by the instructor, division chair, and the Vice President of Instruction.
 Independent study forms are available in the Office of Instruction, 1500 Administration Building, Room 1531.
 Once the form is approved by the instructor, the division chair, and the Vice President of Instruction, the student must enroll in the class.